johnofmars/mm-github-pages-starter/_pages/exotics.md

 - **Young Ahamkara's Spine** [Grenade](#hunter-exotics){: .btn .btn--info}

 	-  If Fighting Lion is all about using geometry, then this exotic is the same.
-Use your sticky nades to start or clean-up Lion kills.
+Use your sticky Tripmines on walls and floors to start or clean-up Lion kills.

 - **Mechaneer's Tricksleeves**
 [Reloading/Dexterity](#hunter-exotics){: .btn .btn--danger}